programmingninjas/GPT-3.5-ON-STEROIDS/README.md

 ## Integrated Python Functions (Tools)

-AutoGPT incorporates various Python functions that GPT can call and use, including:
+GPT 3.5 ON STEROID incorporates various Python functions that GPT can call and use, including:

 - **Web Scraping:** Utilizing `google-serp-api` and `trafilatura` for dynamic data retrieval.
 - **Natural Language Processing:** Using `tiktoken` for language processing tasks.